 – shredded coconut

-Yes, you can reduce the amount of chocolate chips.
-Try melting a few and drizzling it on the mixture.
+Yes, you can make these quinoa protein bars less sweet by reducing the amount of chocolate chips.
+Try melting a few and drizzling them on the mixture.
 Alternatively, you can skip the chocolate-melting step and just sprinkle a few chocolate chips on top or fold them in with the mix.

-I have not tried reducing or omitting maple syrup or honey.
-However, you can experiment and see what happens.
-If you reduce or omit this ingredient, I recommend increasing the nut or seed butter to add more cohesion for the ingredients to bind together.
+Another way to reduce the sweetness is to decrease or omit the maple syrup or honey.
+If you do this, you may need to increase the nut or seed butter to add more cohesion for the ingredients to bind together.

 - measuring cups and spoons

 - saucepan or small pot